manuelkue/amazon-review-dashboard/README.md

 # Amazon Review Dashboard

 An Electron Application to analyze and manage Amazon Reviews.
-Based on React.<br><br>
+Based on React.
+Utilizes Puppeteer to fetch publicly available website data from Amazon.<br><br>

 ## Aim of the application